anjensan/azql/README.md

 (println (fetch-all db banned-admins))
 ```

-Also you can use map-style conditions.
+Also you can use map-style conditions:

 ```clj
 (select